 What is your favorite Dungeons & Dragons edition?

 Second, also by a large margin.
 And I say that fully recognizing how crappy it got in the end.

 Again, impossible to pick favorites.
 It is easier to go by era.
 Dave Trampier or Russ Nicholson for the old school.
 Keith Parkinson for the 80s.
 Tony DiTerlizzi and Stephen Fabian for the 90s.
 There are too many excellent artists working today in too many different styles to pick a favorite.

 You sometimes talk about social issues as related to RPGs.
 Aren’t games just supposed to be fun?

 I don’t see fun and dealing with important issues as being mutually exclusive.
-I am a Lovecraft fan, so I have lots of practice in enjoying things while wrestling questionable stuff they contain.
+I am a Lovecraft fan, so I have lots of practice in enjoying things while wrestling with questionable stuff they contain.
 I think it is important to be able to identify and examine things like sexism, racism and homophobia in creative works.
 Sometimes, you can set those negative things aside and still enjoy them – but only if you take a good hard look at them and are open to discussing them.
 Other times, the gross outweighs the good – you won’t ever see those books in my feed.

 What is your deal with manticores?

 Sigh.
 Look, the manticore is a legendary creature of antiquity.
 I don’t think because something is old means that it is perfect – remix, reimagine, do whatever – but manticores were cool (and creepy) as they were, with their three rows of teeth and siren-like voice.
 Giving them wings actually works against the idea of the manticore as a sneaky, opportunistic man-hunter.
-I don’t know who gave manticores wings (it predates roleplaying games – there are winged manticores in Roger Zelazny’s 1972 novel The Guns of Avalon) but I would like to find out so I can send them a strongly worded letter.
+I don’t know who first gave manticores wings (it predates roleplaying games – there are winged manticores in Roger Zelazny’s 1972 novel The Guns of Avalon) but I would like to find out so I can send them a strongly worded letter.